 For instance, the sales team invests in training and incentives to increase productivity and close rates, while marketing focuses on high-quality social media campaigns and the creation of brand assets to improve awareness and supply a steady stream of leads to the sales team.

-Since there’s typically a limited budget, the funds get split among the teams and cause feelings of jealousy and rivalry.
+Limited budgets force trade-offs between sales enablement and marketing campaigns, creating competition instead of collaboration.
 This means that sales and marketing teams end up clashing instead of working together to achieve revenue targets.

 3. There's a lack of communication

-Most companies don't go beyond maintaining low-level communication between sales and marketing teams.
+Most companies limit sales and marketing interaction to weekly pipeline reviews and lead handoffs.
 This leads to both teams falling victim to the blame game when goals aren’t met.

 For example, a sales team might blame the marketing team for not providing good marketing content, while the marketing team might blame the sales team for not engaging leads properly, thus sabotaging their campaign.

-Conflicts also happen when sales and marketing teams don't share and disseminate information because they’re using different tools.
+Using separate tools creates data silos.
+Sales can't see marketing engagement data, and marketing can't track which leads convert.
 This makes it harder for them to easily access and exchange valuable insights across departments, meaning both teams are missing out.

 Another way a conflict due to miscommunication manifests is when both teams try to implement changes without getting buy-in from the other.
 Megan Boone, Senior Director of Revenue at ThoughtSpot, shares an example: